-On April 29, 2013, Mr. Silas was fined \$8,000 by the Autorité des marches financiers in Quebec for failure to file insider reports within the prescribed time periods in respect of changes in his control over securities of Northern Star in November 2008 and April 2010.
+On April 29, 2013, Mr. Silas was fined \$8,000 by the Autorité des marches financiers in Quebec for failure to file insider reports within the prescribed time periods in respect of changes in his control over securities of Northern Star Mining Corp., a reporting issuer whose common shares were previously listed for trading on a predecessor to the TSXV, in November 2008 and April 2010.
 Such fine has been paid in full.